Edwardiella

-Edwardiella is a genus of fungi within the family Lichinaceae.
+Edwardiella is a fungal genus in the family Lichinellaceae.
 This is a monotypic genus, containing the single species Edwardiella mirabilis.
 Aino Henssen named the genus after the Prince Edward Islands, the type locality of the type species.

+In a 2024 multilocus molecular phylogenetics-informed re-classification of the Lichinomycetes, Edwardiella was placed in the newly erected family Lichinellaceae alongside Gonotichia, Lichinella and Synalissina.
+In that treatment the genus comprises E. mirabilis and is grouped with taxa characterised at family level by thallinocarpous ascomata and a Lichinella-type ascus.